 6. Pitch four stories to other partners during the course of the program.
 Pitches need to have been approved by bureau chiefs before being sent to partners.
 You should also be ready to execute the pitches as stories if commissioned by our partners.

 7. At the end of the program, students will complete a short exit assessment, reflecting insights gained during the year and an actionable plan to integrate the skills they have learned, into their future career.

 Please join Fellowship Director Robert Steiner for a videoconference open house – which you can attend from anywhere.
 We’ll explain how the certificate works and how this unique approach to journalism training can help you shape the public discussion about the most important issues in your field.

-We are recruiting up to 16 people affiliated with:
+We are recruiting a small cohort of students affiliated with:

-- the Dalla Lana School of Public Health (graduate student, faculty or alumni);
+- the Dalla Lana School of Public Health (students, faculty, alumni and staff);

 - Faculty of Medicine (senior medical resident, or faculty);

 - You can (1) devote at least six to eight hours a week from Oct 28, 2019 to March 6, 2020, and from March 16 to Sept 17, 2020 – holidays excepted, and